sumittiwari022/resume/README.md

     •	Completed Computer Science Engineering with specialization in Cloud Computing and Virtualization in collaboration with IBM.  ]
 2)	Doon Public School, Dehradun
     [ 12th [2016 – 2017]
-    •	Completed 12th from ISC with PCM + Computer and English with 1st division ]
+    •	Completed 12th from ISC with PCM + Computer and English ]
 3)	Doon Public School, Dehradun
     [ 10th [2014 – 2015]
-    •	Completed 10th from ICSE with Science + Computer and English with 1st division ]
+    •	Completed 10th from ICSE with Science + Computer and English ]

 Familiar Technical Skills:-